-Other companies like BetStars, the sports book arm of PokerStars, are offering “odds boosts” and other promotions.
+Other companies like FOX Bet, the sports book arm of PokerStars, are offering “odds boosts” and other promotions.
 FanDuel Sportsbook is offering limited “NBA Overtime Heartbreak” insurance as well as NFL Big Win Bonus for moneyline bets where a pick wins by 14 points or more.

 But beyond promotions on traditional sports betting, Sportsbook Pools points to innovations in how players bet on games.